Maggie’s tips for boosting your brain

 The brain needs you to have breakfast.
 Brekky provides the brain with vital nutrients and enzymes that stimulate the ‘alertness chemicals’ also known as dopamine and noradrenaline.
 It is best if you have protein with your breakfast and not just carbohydrates.

 Carbohydrates – the best carbs are those that have a low GI-or glycemic index, like wholegrain breads.
 This means they are slower to digest and this keeps your blood sugars more stable.
 Low blood sugar can give you a fuzzy head, mild headache and slow your brain integration and processing.
-Natural glucose is also excellent for your brain to function well – especially that found in apples, pears, strawberries, oranges and berries.
-Try eating these fruits rather than cakes and biscuits before studying.
+Natural glucose is also excellent for your brain to function well – especially that found in apples, pears, berries and citrus.
+Try eating whole fruits rather than cakes and biscuits before studying.
 They will help you think better.

 Sugar – excessive sugar can play havoc with your blood sugar levels and make you have huge mood and energy swings and a scrambled brain!
 This is linked to the GI as explained already.
-Avoid ice-cream, lollies, energy drinks like Red Bull and Mother, and sugary drinks when you need your brain to be working efficiently for you.
-If you need a sweet fix try some good low GI foods such as yoghurt, bananas, dried apricots, cherries, strawberries, raisins, sultanas, and if you’re really keen for a sweet treat, a little Milo, and honey or Nuttela on wholegrain bread may be ok.
+Avoid ice-cream, lollies, energy drinks and other sugary drinks when you need your brain to be working efficiently for you.
+If you need a sweet fix try some good low GI foods such as yoghurt, fruit, and if you’re really keen for a sweet treat, a little Milo, honey or nut butter on wholegrain bread may be ok.
 A mix of nuts and dried fruits in the pantry is a good idea – and eat in small handfuls, not by the jar!
 If you don’t feel like eating much around stressful times like exams it would be advisable to take a multi-vitamin tablet (and maybe try home-made smoothies with protein in them).
 This would ensure you are still getting potassium, zinc and magnesium – all essential for healthy brains.

 Energy drinks & caffeine – with the huge popularity of energy drinks, a lot of young people are ingesting very high levels of caffeine.
 Although it may give you a temporary boost in energy and mood, caffeine can also cause anxiety, jitters, headaches and dizziness.
 It can also disrupt your normal sleep patterns (source: kidshealth.org).
 Also, there have been reports of a US study that’s linked the use of energy drinks to higher levels of risk-taking among teens – meaning the side-effects could be far worse than we imagine.